Kelvin Davis (boxer)

-Kelvin Davis (born May 26, 1978) is an American boxer.
+Kelvin Davis (born May 26, 1978) is an American professional boxer.
 He is a former IBF cruiserweight champion.

+Professional career

 Known as "Concrete", Davis, a compact pressure fighter, turned pro in 1999.
-He was undefeated in his first 20 fights, including a draw with veteran David Vedder (record 21-19-3) in 2001 and a points win over 37-year-old Ex IBF-titleholder Arthur Williams.
-He lost for the first time to little-known Ravea Springs (24-2).
+He was undefeated in his first 20 fights, including a draw with veteran David Vedder (21–19–3) in 2001 and a points win over 37-year-old former IBF-titleholder Arthur Williams.
+He lost for the first time to little-known Ravea Springs (24–2).

 In 2003 he got an IBF-eliminator fight against O'Neil Bell, who knocked him out.

 Unimpressed by these losses the IBF put him in another eliminator with another Don King-fighter in Louis Azille.
 He won the fight by close decision.

-In 2004 he won the vacant IBF title against hard-punching but chinny southpaw Ezra Sellars but never defended it.
+In 2004 he won the vacant IBF title against hard-punching southpaw Ezra Sellars but never defended it.

 In 2005 he lost by KO to Guillermo Jones and on points to undefeated Steve Cunningham.

-He drew with heavyweight Charles Shufford in 2006 but was KOd by puncher Darnell Wilson in 2007.
+He drew with heavyweight Charles Shufford in 2006 but was knocked out by puncher Darnell Wilson in 2007.

-Injury
+Injury and recovery

-While training for a heavyweight bout against Shane Cameron, Davis suffered an injury while on a training run in June 2007, jumping over Auckland's Greenhithe bridge to avoid a car.
-Davis was forced to spend the next month in New Zealand after being hospitalized with a broken neck & broken back in two places.
+While training for a heavyweight bout against Shane Cameron, Davis suffered an injury while on a training run in June 2007, jumping over Auckland's Upper Harbour Bridge to avoid a car.
+Davis was forced to spend the next month in New Zealand after being hospitalized with a broken neck and broken back in two places.
 After 11 hours of surgery, Davis began recovering, and many speculated that his boxing future was in doubt.
-However, he fully recovered and returned to the ring four months later against undefeated heavy weight Carl Davis Drummond.

-Recovery

 Davis recovered from his injury and returned to the ring in November 2007.
 He lost a decision to undefeated Carl Davis Drumond.
 Davis was winless in his last eight bouts, including suffering first round knockouts to Eric Fields and Alexander Frenkel.